 Depending on your lifestyle and things like family, where you live and what you want to spend your retirement doing, you may need significantly more put aside than the research indicates.
 Of course, you may need less.
 But the chances are we'd all like to do a bit more than just get by.

 Final salary pensions are a dying breed these days, but a fair number of companies still have them, if only as legacy arrangements.
 If you are fortunate to have a reasonable promise from a final salary scheme, the good news is that you have almost certainly got a better head start than most!
 Remember to make sure you do know what the proposed pension promise is when building your retirement plan.

 Defined Contribution (DC) pensions are more common, especially with the implementation of workplace saving schemes.
 These types of plans are far more flexible; however, contributions and investment performances are critical factors in achieving a good return.
-On that basis, it's sensible if you have a DC pension to consider paying in as much as you can if you're not confidence the State Pension will provide what you need to achieve your future plans.
+On that basis, it's sensible if you have a DC pension to consider paying in as much as you can if you're not confident the State Pension will provide what you need to achieve your future plans.